North Carolina Layoffs — December 2012

 |---|---|---|---|---|

-The most significant filing came from Healthways, Inc at its North Carolina facility, reporting 150 affected workers.
-United Chemi-Con, Inc followed with 142 workers.
+The biggest impact was at Healthways at its Charlotte facility, reporting 150 affected workers.
+United Chemi-Con followed with 142 workers.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.